 From the May 2016 month of account our national trade-in-goods statistics have been compiled using the ‘Special Trade’ system.
 All such statistics prior to May 2016 were compiled using the ‘General Trade’ system.
 This switch in methodology is due to a change in legislation affecting the way in which goods are declared to Customs.
-For more details see the Overseas Trade Statistics Methodology paper (July 2016).
+For more details see the Overseas Trade Statistics Methodology paper (pdf) (October 2019).

 The special trade system is already used for the trade-in-goods statistics sent to the EU Commission.
 Historic data compiled under the special trade system can be found on the Eurostat website here: Eurostat - Comext Database.

 Some of the collected, detailed trade data is suppressed from publication to protect sensitive business and national interests.
 The policy applied to the OTS is available here:

 April 2019: OTS Policy Statement: Policy on Suppressions (pdf)

 Current suppressed codes can be found in the Related links area of this page.

 Some information on exporter and importer details is withheld in order to protect trader confidentiality.
 The suppression policies applied to each of the above can be found immediately below.